Last Updated on: July 31, 2023

 - The Extension Request must be received by BPS by December 31, of your recertification year.

 This request should be submitted via your MyBPS account after a recertification application has been submitted and approved by clicking the “Request Extension” link that appears after the recertification application is approved.
-Certificants must first complete a recertification application form and the $400 recertification fee plus any past fees including any $5 annual penalties.
-Please note, all fees for recertification applications with extension requests are non-refundable.
+Certificants must first complete a recertification application form and pay the $400 USD recertification fee plus any past fees including any $5 USD annual penalties.
+Note: all fees for recertification applications with extension requests are non-refundable.
 As part of the extension request form, a candidate must submit and upload a written request (in PDF or JPG format), providing specific reasons for not being able to sit for the examination or to meet the December 31 deadline for CE, as well as outline a plan for meeting all recertification requirements by December 31 of the following year.
 The request must be received by BPS by December 31 of the year in which the candidate is to recertify.

 BPS will only grant an extension one-time during the life of the certification.

-During the extension period, the individual’s certification remains active; however, this period will be treated as a one-year extension on a one-time only basis, assuming the candidate has not already been granted an extension.
+During the extension period, the individual’s certification remains active; however, this period will be treated as a one-year extension on a one-time-only basis, assuming the candidate has not already been granted an extension.
 No additional extension will be granted beyond this one-year period.
 All recertification requirements must be completed by the end of the one-year extension or that individual’s certification will lapse, and their name will be removed from the official roster of BPS-certified pharmacist specialists.
 Once removed permanently from the roster, reinstatement can be achieved only by the successful completion of the entire certification process.
 The only way to reinstate certification is to re-apply for initial certification which includes meeting all eligibility requirements, paying all fees, and passing the initial certification examination.